 3. By instigating inflammatory reactivity in the host.
 Interactions between genetic host factors, diet and microbiota may increase gut permeability.
 With higher permeability, traces of microbiota-derived lipopolysaccharides and microbial DNA reach the liver via the portal vein, activating Toll-like receptors 4 and 9, respectively.
 This pro-inflammatory effect may promote visceral adiposity, non-alcoholic fatty liver disease and insulin resistance.

 While the time for evolutionary adaptation was short since leaving Africa, changes in selective pressure have left their mark in some populations.
 We have indications that at the time food shortage reversed into its opposite for the first time, populations suffered massive bouts of morbidity.
 In parts of Europe, this started during Roman times, when progress in agriculture and well-organized transport systems led to massive improvements in the average food situation.
 Probably, many people died from diabetes mellitus and related conditions at a young age.
 In these societies, counter selection happened against thrifty alleles.
-Today, problems due to obesity and diabetes are most pronounced in those populations who encounter caloric plenty for the first time.
+Today, problems due to obesity and diabetes mellitus type 2 are most pronounced in those populations who encounter caloric plenty for the first time.

 Above all, body weight is a result of energy balance.
 Losing weight simply means taking in fewer calories than you spend.
 There's no diet, no trick, no magic around that.

 The input side:

 1. Resolve to eat a little less than you need for a long time.
 Most people are ill-served by rigorous short-term diets.
 They punish themselves for a few weeks, longing for the day it's finally over and setting themselves up to yo-yo back.

 2. Hold yourself accountable.
 Make a long-term plan.
 One pound (0.5 kg) a month is reasonable.